Compensation and Organization Committee

 - The Committee will have a minimum of three members.
 All members of the Committee will be “independent” directors in accordance with the listing standards of the New York Stock Exchange, as determined by the Board.

-- All Committee members shall meet the definition of (i) a “non-employee director” within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended, and (ii) an “outside director” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
+- All Committee members shall meet the definition of a “non-employee director” within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended.

-- The members and Chair of the Committee shall be appointed by the independent members of the Board upon the recommendation of the Nominating/Governance Committee and shall serve until the member’s successor is duly appointed or until the member’s earlier resignation or removal.
-A member may be removed at any time by the independent members of the Board, with or without cause.
+- The members and Chair of the Committee shall be appointed annually by the independent members of the Board upon the recommendation of the Nominating/Governance Committee and shall serve until the member’s successor is duly appointed or until the member’s earlier resignation or removal.
+A member may be removed at any time by the Board, with or without cause.
+A Committee member may resign by giving written notice to the Board and may resign Committee membership without resigning from the Board.

-- The Committee will meet as often as may be deemed necessary or appropriate, in its judgment, either in person or telephonically, and at such times and places as the Committee determines, and shall meet periodically in executive session.
+- The Committee will meet as often as may be deemed necessary or appropriate, in its judgment, either in person or telephonically (or by similar means where all participants can hear each other and participate), and at such times and places as the Committee determines, and shall meet periodically in executive session.
 A majority of the Committee members will be a quorum for the transaction of business.
 The action of a majority of those present at a meeting at which a quorum is present will be the act of the Committee.
 The Committee will maintain written minutes of its meetings, which shall be filed with the minutes of the Board meetings.
 Further, the Committee Chair will report regularly to the Board on Committee actions and on the fulfillment of the Committee’s duties under its Charter.

 - The Committee will conduct an annual self-evaluation of its performance and share the results of the evaluation with the Board.